File-Maker/FileAtlas/README.md

 FileAtlas Analytics starts with FAFS and can be opened from the Start Menu or tray.
 Closing the Analytics window hides it to the tray.
 Quitting from the tray shuts down the FileAtlas background stack until FileAtlas Base is launched again.

 FileAtlas Dev is optional and intended for local diagnostics.
-Installing it requires the developer password in the installer, and opening it requires the same password again inside the app.
-It can inspect FAFS health, database counts, recent history ranges, `.falog` files, `.fasnap` files, and debug reports stored on this computer.
+If installed, it starts in a locked state until FAFS validates a local FileAtlas Dev `.falicense` certificate.
+Dev can create an offline licence request (`.fareq`) and import a licence (`.falicense`), but FAFS performs the authoritative validation and Dev does not decode or edit licence claims.

 Unsigned installers may show a Windows SmartScreen warning.
 FileAtlas is not code-signed yet because code-signing certificates are expensive.